geek0x23/insomnia-plugin-material-darker-hc-theme/README.md

 I've done my best to follow the Material Darker (HC) theme as closely as possible, with minimal deviations to just improve overall readability.

-Plesae note that syntax highlighting in Insomnia is actually driven by overall background colors.
+Please note that syntax highlighting in Insomnia is actually driven by overall background colors.
 Given that there are so few options available, this is the best match I could get.

 Enjoy :)